abdallahnazmy/State-Machine/README.md

 Author: Abdallah Nazmy

-Note for readers: you can read the EmployeeStatesMs-guide.pdf (contains the same info here but in pdf format)
+Note for readers: you can read the EmployeeStatesMs-guide.pdf (contains the same info here but in pdf format) Other note: The project conatins a test package that tests the controller/service/repository layers

 EmployeeStatesMs